art0007i/3DashUtils/README.md

 It adds a menu (toggled by pressing tab) which gives you access to a bunch of different utilities and fixes.

+We have a discord server!
+Check it out here: https://discord.gg/dSBMSe6CZC

 ## Installation

 1. Download [BepInEx](https://github.com/BepInEx/BepInEx/releases/tag/v5.4.21)